stillyslalom/DataFramesMeta.jl/docs/src/index.md

 ## Constructing multi-column arguments and `src => fun => dest` calls using `$`

-If an argument is entirely wrapped in `$()`, the result bypasses the anonymous function creation of DataFramesMeta.jl and is passed to the underling DataFrames.jl function directly.
+If an argument is entirely wrapped in `$()`, the result bypasses the anonymous function creation of DataFramesMeta.jl and is passed to the underlying DataFrames.jl function directly.
 Importantly, this allows for multi-column selection and passing `src => fun => dest` calls from the DataFrames.jl "mini-language" directly.

 ### Multi-argument selectors